BCC Communication Pathway

 The Baton

 The baton is always held by a congregation member.
-Staff pass the baton to congregation members, equip them to carry it, and build the structures that keep it moving.
-Staff never hold the baton permanently.
+Staff pass it to members and equip them to carry it.
+Staff never hold it permanently.

 Who Owns What